Southwest London Health Inequalities Fund

 Overview

-The Southwest London Health Inequalities Fund is an NHS England-funded grant program established by the South West London Integrated Care System (ICS) to tackle health inequalities across six London boroughs.
-Launched in 2022, the fund distributes approximately £4.3 million annually to local health and care partners, including NHS organizations, local councils, and voluntary, community, and social enterprise (VCSE) organizations.
+The Southwest London Health Inequalities Fund is an NHS England-funded grant programme established by the South West London Integrated Care System (ICS) to tackle health inequalities across six London boroughs.
+The fund distributes approximately £4.3 million annually to local health and care partners, including NHS organisations, local councils, and voluntary, community, and social enterprise (VCSE) organisations.
 The fund specifically targets the Core20PLUS5 framework, focusing on the most deprived 20% of the population plus locally identified groups, addressing five key clinical areas.
 With 75% of funding supporting existing schemes and 25% supporting new initiatives, the fund operates on a place-based allocation model, distributing resources according to local needs assessments across the six boroughs.

 Funding Priorities